-Condensation occurs when water vapour (moisture) in the air meets a cold surface like a window, tile, or outside wall.
-It's worse in the winter and will appear on cold surfaces and in places where there is little air circulation, like behind furniture or in the corner of rooms.
+Condensation occurs when water vapour in the air meets a cold surface like a window, tile, or outside wall.
+This contact turns the vapour into little drops of water, known as condensation.
+It is worse in the winter and will appear on cold surfaces and in places where there is little air circulation such as in corners of rooms, near windows, or behind furniture that is up against a wall.